 Waste and Recycling

 The glass manufacturing process produces very little waste material.
 All trimmed glass is recycled back into the melting process.
 PVB is used to manufacture laminated glass.
 PVB edge trims are returned to PVB suppliers to be recycled in their manufacturing processes.
 Our remaining waste to landfill consists mainly of waste glass, reject batch, general waste and glass-grinding sludge.
-Since 2007, the NSG Group has succeeded in reducing the waste sent to landfill by 50 percent and set a new Sustainability target to reduce this environmental impact again by 20 percent on 2013 by the end of FY2018
+Since 2007, the NSG Group has succeeded in reducing the waste sent to landfill by 50 percent and has exceeded a FY18 Sustainability target to reduce this environmental impact again by 20 percent on 2013.

 We are actively seeking recycling partners to divert this waste from landfill and provide raw material for concrete products and other aggregates.